Deutschland 86: Broadcast

 Deutschland 86 first aired in Germany on Amazon Prime on 19 October 2018.
 The series premiered in Australia on Stan on 22 October 2018, and in the United States on 25 October 2018 on SundanceTV.
 It aired in the UK on More4 starting on 8 March 2019 and the boxset was released on Walter Presents on All 4 directly after its transmission.

 Production

 In August 2017, filming began in Cape Town, South Africa, with the majority of the returning cast from Deutschland 83 and five new cast members being confirmed, and concluded there in October before returning to Berlin.
 On 18 December 2017, both star Jonas Nay and co-creator Anna Winger confirmed on Twitter that it was the final day of filming on the series with filming wrapping four days later.
 New cast member Chris Veres was promoted to series regular in November 2017.
 On 26 July 2018, Nay revealed the German premiere date on Instagram.
 Two days later, the US premiere date was revealed on the show's official Facebook and Instagram accounts.

 Reception

-The Guardian described the series as "geopolitically fascinating".
+100% of 12 critics' reviews are positive.
+The website's consensus reads: "Deutschland 86 is a rollicking spy caper that leverages its chic 1980s aesthetic to addictive effect -- proving both pleasurably suspenseful and empathetic to the point-of-view behind the Iron Curtain."